 He has successfully acted for individuals suffering injuries as a result of their exposure to a variety of toxic substances, for individuals whose land has been damaged by pollution and in judicial review challenges of public bodies for their failure to adequately protect the environment.
 He has recently acted for residents of a street in London whose properties were flooded by water from a burst water mains.
 He has also acted for a resident in a judicial review challenge against proposals to fluoridate the drinking water in the Southampton area.

-Sean is Secretary of the Environment Group of Association of Personal Injury Lawyers, a member of the Law Society's Planning and Environmental Law Committee and the Environmental Law Foundation.
+Sean is a former Secretary of the Environment Group of Association of Personal Injury Lawyers, a member of the Law Society's Planning and Environmental Law Committee and the Environmental Law Foundation.